Jacobsen syndrome

 Children affected with Jacobsen syndrome have severe to moderate intellectual disabilities and cognitive impairment.

 Music therapy is very beneficial for language development.
-According to the age, vision and hearing tests can aid in fixing problems related cognition.
-For problems related to behaviour like ADHD, medication or therapy would be required but a combination of both is more effective.
+According to age, vision and hearing tests can aid in fixing problems related to cognition.
+For problems related to behavior like ADHD, medication or therapy would be required but a combination of both is more effective.

 An ophthalmologist should be consulted to treat the eye defects.
 Play and interactive games encourage the child to speak.
-Habilitiation in children should begin at an early age.
+Habilitation in children should begin at an early age.

 A REhabilitation team includes professionals with special expertise in how disability affects everyday life, health, and development.
 The entire family is supported to help the affected children and their families adjust better.